Emory Jones comes up big, No. 11 Gators rout Tennessee again

+“I'm definitely just warming up, honestly,” Jones said.
+“Everything I'm doing I've done before.
+All my teammates, they've seen me do all this and more before.
+They are confident in me and trust me and believe in me."

-The Gators (3-1, 1-1 Southeastern Conference) won their fifth straight and 16th in 17 years in a series that used to go a long way toward deciding the Eastern Division.
+Florida (3-1, 1-1 Southeastern Conference) won its fifth straight and 16th in 17 years in a series that used to go a long way toward deciding the Eastern Division.
 First-year Tennessee coach Josh Heupel is trying to get it back there.

 The second half showed he’s still got a way to go.
-The Gators, who bounced back from a gut-wrenching loss against top-ranked Alabama in the Swamp a week ago, scored on consecutive drives in the third quarter to turn a three-point game into comfortable lead.
+The Gators, who bounced back from a gut-wrenching loss against top-ranked Alabama in the Swamp a week ago, scored on consecutive drives to start the third quarter and turned a three-point game into comfortable lead.
 Jones was at his best during those possessions.

+“I think you see him really settling down," Florida coach Dan Mullen said.

-With dynamic backup Anthony Richardson still nursing a strained right hamstring, Jones completed three straight passes that set up a trick-play touchdown.
+With Richardson still nursing a strained right hamstring, Jones completed three straight passes that set up a trick-play touchdown.
 Jones lateraled to Trent Whittemore, who found Kemore Gamble in the end zone for a 13-yard score.
 It was Florida’s first trick-play TD in three years.

 Jones ran for 43 yards on Florida’s next drive and capped it with a 9-yard TD pass to Rick Wells.

-It was the first time Jones didn't have a turnover this season.
+Jones finished without a turnover for the first time this season.
+He will go back to sharing snaps with Richardson next week.
+Mullen said Richardson is “100% now" and will practice full speed beginning Monday.

+“We're not waiting (to clear him) until the MRI on Friday,” Mullen said.

 The Volunteers (2-2, 0-1) played much better in the first half, with Herndon Hooker and a big-play offense keeping the Gators off-balance.
-Hooker connected with Tiyon Evans for a 47-yard score and with JaVonta Payton on a 75-yarder.
+Hooker connected on TD passes of 47 and 75 yards.

+“Extremely disappointed the second half unfolded the way it did,” said Heupel, who pointed to dropped passes and penalties as the biggest culprits.

+The biggest one came on a fourth-and-5 play with Tennessee trailing 24-14 in the third.
+Jimmy Calloway dropped a perfect pass on a drag route with plenty of open field in front of him.
+Florida scored eight plays later to start to pull away.

-But Hooker was mostly ineffective the rest of the way.
-He was sacked early in the fourth and knocked out of the game.
+Hooker was sacked early in the fourth and knocked out of the game.
 He tried to leave the field without any assistance after trainers helped him up, but he dropped back to his knees before reaching the sideline.
 Joe Milton replaced him.

 Hooker completed 13 of 23 passes for 221 yards and two touchdowns.
 He and the Vols seemed rattled several times by the crowd of 88,478.